 Across the globe, brands are leveraging Machine Learning (ML) to drive innovation and better customer experience.
-Nike, for example, uses ML for personalized product recommendation.
+Nike, for example, uses ML for personalized product recommendations.
 Dominos ensures 10 minutes or less pizza delivery time using ML technologies.
 Another popular example is how BMW Group uses ML to read data from vehicle subsystems and predict the performance of vehicle parts and proactively recommend maintenance.

 Machine Learning (ML) – An overview

 Machine learning is one of the most disruptive technologies that we have encountered in our generation.
 It has the great potential to transform businesses for better.
 From being a niche technology, ML is now seeing increased adoption among organizations in various sectors.
 ML emerged as a key priority area for technology leaders in 2020 itself as they aim to achieve revenue growth while reducing costs.
 In 2021, enterprises are exploring more matured use cases of the technology as they navigate an environment of flux.
 Disruptive organizations have been at the forefront of adopting this technology across areas for process automation, customer experience, security and others.
 In 2021, here are top five industries that will adopt ML to change forever the way they work.